Purvi-maheshwari/OCR2Edit/README.md

 # Let’s Texify
+Let’s Texify is a simple yet powerful OCR (Optical Character Recognition) application that can read text from images of different sizes, colors, and font styles.
+It’s designed to be flexible, easy to use, and customizable based on the type of image being processed.

 ## Project Description

-“Let’s Texify” is an OCR (Optical Character Recognition) application capable of reading text from images of any size, color, and font family.
+The goal of Let’s Texify is to make reading text from images more accurate and efficient by combining preprocessing, Tesseract OCR, and post-processing into a single workflow.
+Users can define and save custom “recipes” to handle different types of images like newspapers or book pages.

 ## Application Requirements